 This gives you access to an almost limitless palette of colors.
-If you are familiar with the Hexadecimal (HEX) color system, type in the code for the specific color you want into the # field.
-Otherwise, click in the color box, enter RGB values or use the slider to add a custom color.
+If you are familiar with the Hexadecimal (HEX) color system, type in the values for the specific color you want into the # field.
+Otherwise, click in the color box, enter RGB values or use the slider to add a new custom color.

-(Special character options)
+(Special character table)

 Here’s a sample of indented text.